XanderGardner/cpp_advanced/python_cp.md

 result = topological_sort(graph)
 print(result)  # Output: ['A', 'C', 'F', 'B', 'E', 'D']
 ```

+# minimum spanning tree
+- prim's algorithm:
+- Initialize a tree with a single vertex, chosen arbitrarily from the graph.
+- Grow the tree by one edge: Of the edges that connect the tree to vertices not yet in the tree, find the minimum-weight edge, and transfer it to the tree.
+- Repeat step 2 (until n vertices are in the tree).

 # segment tree
 - usable update and query on ranges (can include max, min, sum, and more)